kyma-project/console/tests/README.md

 npm run test:cluster
 ```

-To run UI tests inside a container in the cluster using Firefox browser, use this command:
+To run UI tests inside a container in the cluster using a Firefox browser, use this command:

 ``` bash
 npm run test:cluster_firefox